 - Hydrogen sulphide

 - Sulfur dioxide

-The amount of hydrogen sulphide present in the air in a pumping station can effect the health of those working with pump stations.
+The amount of hydrogen sulphide present in the air in a pump station can effect the health of those working there.
 The health effects are linked to the concentration of hydrogen sulphide in the air.
 To work for 8 hours, the Swedish Work Environment Authority has guidelines on 5 ppm hydrogen sulphide in the air.

 Health effects of hydrogen sulphide:

 OUR SOLUTION TO REMOVE HYDROGEN SULPHINE